HL7 International: History

-Origin

 HL7 was founded in 1987 to produce a standard for the exchange of data with hospital information systems.
 Donald W. Simborg, the CEO of Simborg Systems took the initiative to create the HL7 organization with the aim to allow for wider use of its own exchange protocol (known as the StatLAN protocol, originally defined at the University of California, San Francisco in the late 1970s).
 Membership initially consisted of those that had already implemented the StatLAN protocol.
 The name "Health Level-7" is a reference to the seventh layer of the ISO OSI Reference model also known as the application layer.
 The name indicates that HL7 focuses on application layer protocols for the health care domain, independent of lower layers.
 HL7 effectively considers all lower layers merely as tools.

 HL7 is one of several American National Standards Institute (ANSI) accredited Standards Developing Organizations (SDOs) operating in the healthcare arena.
 Most of these SDOs produce standards (sometimes called specifications or protocols) for a particular healthcare domain such as pharmacy, medical devices, imaging or insurance (claims processing) transactions.
 Health Level Seven's domain is clinical and administrative data.

-Collaboration and initiatives

-HL7 collaborates with other standards development organizations and national and international sanctioning bodies (e.g. ANSI and ISO), in both the healthcare and information infrastructure domains to promote the use of supportive and compatible standards.
-HL7 collaborates with healthcare information technology users to ensure that HL7 standards meet real-world requirements, and that appropriate standards development efforts are initiated by HL7 to meet emergent requirements.

-HL7 has been adopted by ISO as a center of gravity in international standardization and has been accredited as a partnering organization for mutual issuing of standards.
+HL7 has been adopted by ISO.
 The first mutually published standard is ISO/HL7 21731:2006 Health informatics—HL7 version 3—Reference information model—Release 1.

-Accelerator Program

-In February 2019, HL7 launched the FHIR Accelerator Program designed to assist implementers across the health care spectrum in the creation of FHIR implementation guides or other informative documents.
-The program is based on an innovative model piloted by the HL7 Argonaut Project (provider-provider and provider-patient) and the HL7 Da Vinci Project (payer-provider).
-The service will allow implementation communities to select a range of support services based on their own needs and resources, ranging from self-service templates and tools, to contracted project management, SME, and infrastructure service.

-Argonaut Project

-In 2014, HL7 launched the Argonaut Project along with members of the private sector to advance industry adoption of modern, open interoperability standards such as HL7 FHIR.
-This effort follows on recommendations from the Joint HIT Standards and Policy Committee's JASON Task Force Report, the HIT Standards Committee's NwHIN Power Team, the MITRE JASON Reports of 2013 and 2014, and the 2010 PCAST Report.